 If you are concerned about your financial position and feel that you are struggling or may struggle to meet your financial commitments, we may be able to assist you.

-If you are experiencing financial hardship as a result of the Novel Coronavirus, please contact your financial specialist directly, call 1800 950 399 (option 2) or click the button below to apply online for assistance via the BOQ hardship form.
+If you are experiencing financial hardship, please contact your financial specialist directly or call 1800 950 399 (option 2).

 What is financial difficulty?

 Where your circumstances have changed and you are willing to meet your repayments but are unable to.
 Common examples of difficulty may include but are not limited to the following:

 - Injury or illness

 - Natural disaster